 Do you know what is the most hated maintenance chore in an RV is?
 If you’ve answered flushing and cleaning the RV black tank, you’ve guessed right!
-RV black tank maintenance is a nasty job but someone’s got to do it.
+It’s a nasty job but someone’s got to do it.
 Is it going to be you?
 Do you even know how to even empty and flush your tanks?
-Let’s show you how along with some great RV black tank maintenance tips.

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.